 |Reward||The Eternal Calm|

 Tidus’ allies – Yuna and her guardians – have the option to collect sigils and crests to unlock their celestial weapons along the journey to the inmost cave.
 Each sigil and crest pair is named after one of the seven planets in Chaldean astrology.
-The table below lists each character and corresponding planet in the US English version of the game, ordered from closest to farthest from Earth.
+The table below lists each character and corresponding planet in the US English version of the game, ordered for the most part by their distance from Earth.

 Aside from being the only apparently moving sources of light in the sky, these seven planets were named and venerated, painted on Babylonian temples as a series of “planes” to the divine, and were thought to have influence over the fate of humans.
 The table above orders the planets by their apparent proximity to Earth, like a ladder up to the stars if we were living in a geocentric universe.

 If you recall, the first three emanations of God in Gnosticism are the perfect being, then a male, and then a female emanation – grace, mind, and truth.
-This may remind some of the Kabbalistic Tree of Life, whose first three Sephiroth (or spheres) are Kether (Crown), Chokmah (Wisdom), and Binah (Understanding).
+This may remind some of the Kabbalistic Tree of Life, whose first three Sephiroth (or spheres) are Kether (כתר -Crown), Chokmah (חכמה – Wisdom), and Binah (בינה – Understanding).
 The last two of the three spheres on the Tree of Life, like the last two of the three emanations of God mentioned from Gnosticism, are masculine and feminine, respectively, the first providing the ability to conceive and the third providing the possibility for a thought to take a shape.
 The ten spheres of the Tree – which are emanations from God, and not necessarily of God – are depicted across three columns.
-In order after Binah, they are Chesed, Geburah, Tiphareth, Netzach, Hod, Yesod, and Malkuth.
+In order after Binah (בינה) , they are Chesed (חסד – Mercy), Geburah (גבורה – Strength), Tiphareth (תפארת – Beauty), Netzach (נצח – Victory), Hod (הוד – Splendor), Yesod (יסוד – Foundation), and Malkuth (מלכות – Kingdom).

 In some Kabbalistic traditions (mostly those of the Hermetic flavor), practitioners attribute to each of the spheres along the Tree of Life a planet, and each of the 22 Major Arcana of the tarot to the connecting paths between them, as can be seen here.
 I should mention here that each of the Major Arcana cards are also attributed to a Hebrew letter, and additionally some are given a planet, a zodiacal constellation, or a classical element.

-There exists a fantastic set of correspondences in FFX using the Tree of Life from Qabalah.
 As shown above, the characters’ sigils and crests correspond to the seven planets used in Chaldean astrology.
-In the game, there are certain places wherein only Wakka, Tidus, and Rikku may go (only these three members of your party can swim; the other members must remain behind).
-Do these three members’ planetary attributions bear a connection to their ability to swim underwater?
+In the game, there are certain places wherein only Wakka, Tidus, and Rikku may go because only these three members of your party can swim; the other members must remain behind.
 You’ll notice that the corresponding Sephiroth of their planets (Mercury, Sun, Jupiter) on the Tree appear in a kind of diagonal line, beginning on the side of Mercy in Chesed and ending on the side of Severity in Hod.
-The paths connecting these three Sephiroth (and one adjacent) are attributed to the three earthy zodiacal constellations: between Hod/Mercury and Tiphareth/Sun lies The Devil/Capricorn (cardinal earth), and between Tiphareth/Sun and Chesed/Jupiter lies The Hermit/Virgo (mutable earth).
-The third earth card or sign, The Hierophant/Taurus (fixed earth) lies between Chesed and Chokmah, just above Wakka’s sphere.
+The paths connecting these three Sephiroth (and one adjacent) are attributed to the three earthy zodiacal constellations: between Hod and Tiphareth lies Capricorn (cardinal earth), and between Tiphareth and Chesed lies Virgo (mutable earth).
+The third earth sign, Taurus (fixed earth) lies between Chesed and Chokmah, just above Wakka’s sphere.
 Most of you will be familiar with the hierarchy of the classical elements – in order, starting with the most subtle, they are fire, air, water, and earth.
 Naturally, the reason Wakka, Tidus, and Rikku are able to travel and explore under the “water” in the game is their earthiness.

-Now, if this idea is applied to the story, we begin to see much more meaning in all of these attributions and connections.
-The first person Tidus (the Sun) encounters after his first contact with Sin (besides the dreams he has dozing by the fire), the first character he meets in Spira, is Rikku (Mercury).
+Now, if these Qabalistic correspondences are applied to the story, we begin to see much more meaning in all of these attributions and connections.
+Tidus’ – or the Sun’s – initiator is Auron, whose name in Hebrew means “mountain of strength” and whose astrological correspondence is Mars, placing him firmly Geburah (Strength).
+The first person Tidus encounters after his first contact with Sin (besides the dreams he has dozing by the fire), the first character he meets in Spira, is Rikku, or Mercury.
 She comes to Tidus’ aid after Tidus lights a fire in what appears to be a dilapidated temple near Baaj.
 As the fire begins to go out, a fiend attacks, and Rikku comes to fight by Tidus’ side.
-Though she goes missing for a while, Rikku, like the planet, provides our hero with a wide array of technology (machina), perhaps paralleling the technology Hermes provides for Perseus when preparing to fight Medusa – winged sandals and a magical cap, symbolizing the human intellect and imagination.
-Appropriately, the first mission with Rikku is the recovery of a lost piece of technology from underwater: “Fa vuiht dra airship!” one of the Al Bhed exclaims (“We found the airship!”), a device that, like the winged sandals of Mercury for Perseus, later help Tidus fly (and it’s not a wonder the sphere of Mercury is called “Splendor” on the Kabbalistic Tree).
+Though she goes missing for a while, Rikku provides our hero with a wide array of technology (or as Spira calls it, machina), paralleling the technology Hermes (the Greek Mercury) provides for Perseus, a hero used in alchemical imagery, when preparing to fight Medusa.
+Hermes gives Perseus winged sandals and a magical cap, symbolizing the human intellect and imagination.
+Appropriately, the first mission with Rikku is the recovery of a lost piece of technology from underwater: “Fa vuiht dra airship!” one of the Al Bhed exclaims (“We found the airship!”), a device that, like the winged sandals of Mercury for Perseus, later help Tidus fly (and it’s not a wonder the sphere of Mercury is called “Splendor” on the Qabalistic Tree).

 Naturally, Rikku, the technology expert, later provides the party with another great perk: alchemy.
-Rikku’s planet, Mercury, is named after the Roman God whose Greek equivalent is Hermes, and, according to tradition, Hermes Trismegistus (thrice-blessed) invented and spread the art of alchemy; hence the art is also called Hermetics, Hermeticism, or the Hermetic art.
+Hermes Trismegistus (his names taken from the Greek Mercury and a phrase meaning “thrice-blessed”) invented and spread the art of alchemy; hence the art is also called Hermetics, Hermeticism, or the Hermetic art.
 Superficially, alchemy is the transmutation of base metals, such as lead, into finer metals, like gold.
 However, occultists use the symbolism and practice of alchemy for their own purposes: transmutation of the soul and spirit.
 The lead of the operation is the soul in its original state; the gold of the operation is the soul perfected.

 Tidus, who as the Sun figure corresponds to alchemical gold, discovers something important about himself at the end of the story.
 The fayth ( 祈り子, literally “Child of Prayer”) project Zanarkand into existence, and therefore Tidus, as a citizen of Zanarkand, is in Spira only as a projection of their dreams.
 He is a product of their dream life, and as soon as the fayth stop dreaming, he will disappear from Spira.
 Do we want a complete absence of Sin in the symbolic sense?
 If there’s no Sin for Tidus and his friends to fight against, is there still a journey into and out of the inmost cave and a return with a boon for society?
 Would there be such a thing as a culture hero?

 The Hermetic Order of the Golden Dawn, mentioned above, utilizes both Gnostic and alchemical language (among other symbolism) in its lectures and rituals.
 C. G. Jung writes in his Psychology and Alchemy that the ancient Gnostic tradition, during the medieval era, adopted the guise of alchemy and survived through alchemical treatises, which, on the surface, appeared to be chemical and herbal instructions to make gold and powerful elixirs, but were subtle operations and instruction to make changes to the human mind.
-Similarly, Final Fantasy X‘s writers appear to have preserved Gnostic, alchemical myths in this guise, for others to chance upon and begin pilgrimages of their own.
+Similarly, Final Fantasy X‘s writers appear to have preserved Gnostic, alchemical myths in this guise, for others to chance upon and, like Tidus encountering Auron and Sin, begin stories of their own.